HomeDing/homeding.github.io/elements/color.md

 The color value and the effective color from the sliders 1-3 is shown above the hue slider while the white value from the sliders 4 is not shown.

-## Properties
+## Element Configuration

+<object data="/element.svg?color" type="image/svg+xml"></object>

-These properties are used to setup the element:
+The following properties are available for configuration of the element.

 **mode** - The effect to be used. possible values are fix, fade, wheel and pulse. default is "fix"